pablosanjose/Quantica.jl/docs/src/index.md

 If you are still stuck, you may sometimes find me (`@pablosanjose`) at the [Julia Slack](https://julialang.slack.com) or [Julia Discourse](https://discourse.julialang.org).

 If you believe you found a bug in Quantica.jl, please don't hesitate to file a [GitHub issue](https://github.com/pablosanjose/Quantica.jl/issues), preferably with detailed instructions to reproduce it.
-Pull requests are also welcome!
+Pull requests with fixes are also welcome!